vtg2000/Probably-DS/README.md

 # Probably-DS
-Repo for our college project.
+Repo for our college project on Data Structures.